Realdo Colombo: Colombo’s criticisms of Galen

 Realdo Colombo did not accept the work of previous anatomists without proof, and in some cases sought to criticize or discredit them.
 He especially criticized Galen’s work, and was angered by those who swore on Galen’s ideas, saying “that they dare to affirm that Galen is to be taken as Gospel, and that nothing in his writing is not true!”
 For example, he argued that Galen’s use of animals in dissection was not solid evidence that his anatomy was sound.
 He also criticized Vesalius for his hypocrisy in correcting Galen’s work while still avoiding human dissection.
 Colombo instead respected the work of Alexandrian physicians, as he viewed their use of human dissection as more accurate than animal dissection or vivisection.
-His use of vivisection to examine the contractions of the heart and arteries contradicted Galen’s findings, and supported the theories of the Alexandrian physician Erasistratus.
+His use of vivisection to examine the contractions of the heart and arteries contradicted Galen’s findings and supported the theories of the Alexandrian physician Erasistratus.

 Prior to Colombo’s work, anatomists such as Galen and Vesalius examined blood vessels separately from the organs of the body.
-Colombo instead considered these vessels together with the organs they support, and from this was able to conceptualize the flow of blood to and from each organ, supporting his discovery of pulmonary transition of the blood.
-Colombo also viewed the lungs separately from the heart, and assigned it as having a special role in respiration.
-This approach to examination gave him a more firm understanding of the functions of the organs as well, and strengthened his criticisms of Galen.
+Colombo instead considered these vessels together with the organs they support, and from this was able to conceptualize the flow of blood to and from each organ, supporting his discovery of the pulmonary transition of the blood.
+Colombo also viewed the lungs separately from the heart and assigned it as having a special role in respiration.
+This approach to examination gave him a firmer understanding of the functions of the organs as well, and strengthened his criticisms of Galen.